 Save your Button by selecting OK.

 Your Button will now appear on the Dashboard.
-However, the Button won't be active until one or more transactions is selected.
+However, the Button won't be active until one or more transactions are selected.